NikosProtonotarios/JamSpot_Knights/README.md

 Whether you're a ShowRunner wanting to host a jam night that runs like clockwork, or a musician looking for your next stage to shine, JamSpot Knights is the place to be.
 With features like role assignment, musician profiles, and event confirmation, this app creates a community where live music thrives, and jam nights become a harmonious experience!

+## About the Project
+JamSpot Knights is a personal project developed entirely by me, Nikos Protonotarios.
+While others may appear as contributors due to code sharing or review, all development work was done solely by me.

 <h2 align="center">📷Photos📷</h2>
 <img src="https://raw.githubusercontent.com/NikosProtonotarios/Web_photos/main/jamspot1.png" alt="JamSpot Screenshot" />
 <img src="https://raw.githubusercontent.com/NikosProtonotarios/Web_photos/main/jamspot4.png" alt="JamSpot Screenshot" />